kyma-project/api-gateway/docs/user/tutorials/01-80-migrate-v1beta1-to-v2/01-81-retrieve-v1beta1-spec.md

 ```
 <!-- tabs:end -->

-Next adjust obtained configuration of the APIRule to migrate it to version `v2` by following the [APIRule migration guide](../04-60-apirule-migration.md).
+Next adjust obtained configuration of the APIRule to migrate it to version `v2` by following the [Tutorials - Migrate APIRule from version `v1beta1` to version `v2`](./README.md).